klaviyo/node-klaviyo/README.md

 ### Install New SDK

-`npm i klaviyo-sdk`
+`npm install klaviyo-api`

 ### Update Client Instantiation

-The new library contains code for require and ES modules see how to import the new package according to your project in the [readme](https://github.com/klaviyo/klaviyo-node-sdk#usage-example)
+The new library contains code for require and ES modules see how to import the new package according to your project in the [readme](https://github.com/klaviyo/klaviyo-api-node#usage-example)

 ### Updating API Operations

 The new SDK has many name changes to both namespace and parameters (types+format).
-Please reference [this section](https://github.com/klaviyo/klaviyo-node-sdk#comprehensive-list-of-operations--parameters) for a comprehensive list of examples.
+Please reference [this section](https://github.com/klaviyo/klaviyo-api-node#comprehensive-list-of-operations--parameters) for a comprehensive list of examples.

 ## What is Klaviyo?